nunofachada/perfandpubtools/README.md

 optionally plotting a scalability graph if different setups correspond to different computational work sizes.

-* [speedup] - Determines speedups using folders of files containing benchmarking results, and optionally displays speedups in a bar plot.
+* [speedup] - Determines the average, maximum and minimum speedups against one or more reference *implementations* across a number of *setups*.
+Can optionally generate a bar plot displaying the various speedups.

 * [times_table] - Returns a matrix with useful contents for using in tables for publication, namely times (in seconds), absolute standard deviations (seconds),